 Tirthan valley came into prominence as a GHNP was declared UNESCO world heritage site.
 GHNP, therefore, attracts hikers and trekkers from all over the world

 So perhaps you could take the opportunity of visiting the Tirthan valley to go for a great trek experience.
-From easy two day treks to challenging ten-day trek, the GHNP offers it all.
+From easy two day treks to challenging ten-day treks, the GHNP offers it all.

 Multi-day treks are a treat for any seasoned trekker.
 These treks include some of the least explored trails in Himachal.
 These surely require a guide and porters to attempt.

 Some of the famous Multi-day treks include Tirthan valley trek aka Tirath trek ( trek to the source of the River Tirthan ) Lambhari top, Rakhundi top.
-Since all of these treks involve steep arduous climb your fitness game needs to be on point.
+Since all of these treks involve a steep arduous climbs your fitness game needs to be on point.